sayande717/notes/topics/Artificial-Intelligence.md

 - **Heuristic**: The term **Heuristic** originates from the Greek word "heuriskein," which means "to discover" or "to find."
 It is a strategy that helps to efficiently navigate complex situations or tasks, often by simplifying the problem or focusing attention on relevant information.

 # Basics
+- With Artificial Intelligence, our goal is to build machines and softare with intelligence similar to humans.
+These machines will be able to perform thinking, reasoning, decision-making, problem solving, natural language processing, just like humans.
 - The main goals of an artificially intelligent system are:
     - Reasoning
     - Learning